Attorneys Demand Chicago Police Stop ‘Abusive’ Search Warrant Tactics

 The lawyers sent the demands Wednesday morning to the city, Illinois Attorney General’s Office, City Inspector General and team monitoring the federal consent decree.
 It outlines specific demands and repeatedly cites CBS 2’s years-long investigation that exposed critical failures in every step of CPD’s search warrant process.
 The reporting also uncovered how CPD’s tactics disproportionately affect Black and Latinx communities.

 The scathing enforcement action criticizes how, in more than a dozen cases uncovered by CBS 2, officers failed to do basic checks on tips from confidential informants before obtaining and executing search warrants on homes.
-The letter uses these cases to demonstrate how police then raided the wrong place, using force by pointing guns at innocent families and children, and leaving them traumatized.
+The letter uses these cases to demonstrate how police then raided the wrong place, using force by pointing guns at innocent families and children, and traumatizing them.

 In its first interview on the subject with CBS 2 in January, CPD said it changes its searched warrant policy to add protections for children and additional search warrant requirements.
 Lt.
 Matt Cline oversaw the changes and committed to stopping wrong raids.